Zhongming-Li/PRJ_Variant-3-Fascicle-Segmentation-CNN/README.md

 ## Usage - Software
-Two sample images are provided in this repo for testing the software:
+Two sample images are provided in this repo for testing the software: [sample_img01](https://github.com/Zhongming-Li/PRJ_Variant-3-Fascicle-Segmentation-CNN/blob/main/sample_img01.tif) and [sample_img02](https://github.com/Zhongming-Li/PRJ_Variant-3-Fascicle-Segmentation-CNN/blob/main/sample_img02.tif)

 #### Executable file using Git repo
 Run the MuscleAnalysis.exe in the **dist** directory after cloning the repository.
 Check step 1 in the Installation instructions to make sure the files are correctly downloaded and both the **build** and **dist** folders are under the same directory.